enionsouza/private-events/README.md

 ![screenshot](./img/screenshot.png)

-In this project we built a site similar to Eventbrite which allows users to create events and then manage user signups.
-Users can create events or join other user's events if they want to.
+In this project we built a site similar to a private Eventbrite which allows users to create events and then manage user signups.
+Users can create events and send invitations to parties.
 Events take place at a specific date and at a location.

 For this project, we learned about Associations and how to perform Tests in Rails (_unit tests_ for models associations and validations and _integrations tests_ for authentication and events managment) using Capybara to control Selenium on Chrome Webdriver and RSpec.